vmware/vic/apiservers/engine/API-COMPATIBILITY.md

 # Docker Remote API Compatibility
 VIC attempts to be compatible with the Docker remote API; however, there are some differences.
 The API differences are documented below, grouped together by functional areas.

+Here are the [Docker v1.22 docs](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.22/) for the readers convenience.
+Only the calls that will have differences in implementation are documented below.

 # Support Matrix

 ## Container API Support